 - 1/3 c tapioca starch

 If you prefer a store bought blend, I like King Arthur Flour All Purpose Gluten-Free flour the best.
-See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flours.
+Omit the xanthan gum in the recipe if your flour blend contains xanthan gum, guar gum or inulin.

 Now for the good stuff.
 Half of the flour is the standard gluten-free blend.
 The other half is a combination of mesquite flour and teff flour.